Moya Doherty

-Moya Doherty (born 1957, in Pettigo, County Donegal, Ireland) is a Dublin-raised Irish entrepreneur and the producer and co-founder of Riverdance.
+Moya Doherty (born 1957) is a Dublin-raised Irish entrepreneur and the producer and co-founder of Riverdance.

 Early life

-Doherty was born in Pettigo, County Donegal, and raised in Dublin.
-She attended Manor House School, Raheny.
+Doherty was born in Pettigo, a village in the south-east of County Donegal in Ulster.
+While most of Pettigo is in County Donegal, a small part of the village, the Tullyhommon area, is in County Fermanagh.
+Both of her parents, Daniel and Patricia (née Mulhern), were primary school teachers from Dungloe, a small town in The Rosses district in the west of County Donegal.
+Her parents families, the Dohertys and the Mulherns, owned pubs in Dungloe.
+At the age of seven, she moved from Pettigo down to Dublin with her parents; she spent the rest of her childhood and teenage years in Dublin.
+Her parents later moved back to Dungloe when they retired.
+She has two sisters, Niamh and Nuala, and two brothers, Pádraig and Seán.
+Doherty attended Manor House School, a Catholic secondary school in Raheny.

 Riverdance

 Riverdance is a worldwide acclaimed theatrical phenomenon, which premiered in Dublin's Point Theatre in February 1995.
 Riverdance had started as a seven-minute interlude at the 1994 Eurovision Song Contest in Dublin, commissioned by Moya Doherty, who was the show's Executive Producer.

 Business interests

-Doherty is chair of the board of Irish public service broadcaster RTÉ.
+Doherty was chair of the RTÉ Board, the board of Irish public service broadcaster RTÉ from 2014 until 2022.
+During this time she over saw the write down of a major IT project worth €3.6 million, she maintained that Toy Show The Musical was the right risk to take for RTÉ which lost the broadcaster €2.8 million.
 She was previously a director of television production company Tyrone Productions.
 She was a founding director of the independent national commercial radio station Radio Ireland (which later rebranded as Today FM).
 She is a member of the board of the Dublin Theatre Festival.
 She was formerly a member of the board of the Abbey Theatre.